Computer: First computer

 Charles Babbage, an English mechanical engineer and polymath, originated the concept of a programmable computer.
 Considered the "father of the computer", he conceptualized and invented the first mechanical computer in the early 19th century.

-After working on his revolutionary difference engine, designed to aid in navigational calculations, in 1833 he realized that a much more general design, an Analytical Engine, was possible.
+After working on his difference engine he announced his invention in 1822, in a paper to the Royal Astronomical Society, titled "Note on the application of machinery to the computation of astronomical and mathematical tables".
+He also designed to aid in navigational calculations, in 1833 he realized that a much more general design, an analytical engine, was possible.
 The input of programs and data was to be provided to the machine via punched cards, a method being used at the time to direct mechanical looms such as the Jacquard loom.
 For output, the machine would have a printer, a curve plotter and a bell.
 The machine would also be able to punch numbers onto cards to be read in later.
-The Engine incorporated an arithmetic logic unit, control flow in the form of conditional branching and loops, and integrated memory, making it the first design for a general-purpose computer that could be described in modern terms as Turing-complete.
+The engine would incorporate an arithmetic logic unit, control flow in the form of conditional branching and loops, and integrated memory, making it the first design for a general-purpose computer that could be described in modern terms as Turing-complete.

 The machine was about a century ahead of its time.
 All the parts for his machine had to be made by hand – this was a major problem for a device with thousands of parts.
 Eventually, the project was dissolved with the decision of the British Government to cease funding.
 Babbage's failure to complete the analytical engine can be chiefly attributed to political and financial difficulties as well as his desire to develop an increasingly sophisticated computer and to move ahead faster than anyone else could follow.
 Nevertheless, his son, Henry Babbage, completed a simplified version of the analytical engine's computing unit (the mill) in 1888.
 He gave a successful demonstration of its use in computing tables in 1906.

+Electromechanical calculating machine

+In his work Essays on Automatics published in 1914, Leonardo Torres Quevedo wrote a brief history of Babbage's efforts at constructing a mechanical Difference Engine and Analytical Engine.
+The paper contains a design of a machine capable to calculate formulas like $a^x(y - z)^2$, for a sequence of sets of values.
+The whole machine was to be controlled by a read-only program, which was complete with provisions for conditional branching.
+He also introduced the idea of floating-point arithmetic.
+In 1920, to celebrate the 100th anniversary of the invention of the arithmometer, Torres presented in Paris the Electromechanical Arithmometer, which allowed a user to input arithmetic problems through a keyboard, and computed and printed the results, demonstrating the feasibility of an electromechanical analytical engine.